-The day 18-year-old Bryn MacBride finds the door in the ground should be the best day of her life.
-After four years as assistant historian in her isolated commune of Cimmersea, she’s finally unearthed something to justify her apprenticeship alongside her best friend and mentor, Thomas.
-But hours after informing him, Bryn returns to find their museum — with its generations of research and artifacts — burning to ash.
+It’s 2138, and the day Bryn MacBride unearths the ladder descending into the ground of the ruins outside town should be the best day of her life.
+After five years as a fledgling historian in her isolated commune of Cimmersea, she’s finally made a discovery while apprenticed to best friend and mentor Thomas.
+But hours after informing him, Bryn returns to find their research headquarters burning to the ground.
 With Thomas inside.

 SAPPHIRA RISING is adult space opera.

 The Empire’s heir has never been allowed outside homeworld’s capital city, and her sheltered life has given way to her secret alter-ego: adventure novelist.
 When a terrorist attack devastates her mother’s court and kills the Empress, Sapphira escapes with the criminal mastermind behind an illegal off-world transport company for a chance at freedom — if she can shake the blame for the attack that’s fallen on her head.
 But with freedom comes awareness of the corruption beyond her prison bars.
 And no steamy interplanetary plot device will deliver her from the destiny her family set in motion at the Empire’s conception.
 Romancing the Stone in space.